 We have a significant role to play in supporting the mental health and wellbeing of the children in our care.
 These issues can be an indicator that the child is suffering from a form of abuse.
-At Avon House we have access to a school counsellor (Brentwood Catholic Childrens Society) who supports children who need professional support.
+At Avon House we have access to a school counsellor who supports children who need professional support.
 This is always done in consultation with the parents.
-The school nurse has attended a mental health first aid course to support children in the first instance and this all runs along-side the safeguarding procedures.
+The Welfare Administrator has attended a mental health first aid course to support children in the first instance and this all runs along-side the safeguarding procedures.